 surveyed Stonehenge in 1740 and graciously passed his

 measurements down to us.
-John's measurements were

-first converted into megalithic yards before entering them
+Professor Thom's megalithic yards before entering them

 This figure represents the maximum amount of sky that the sun

 ever manages to scan at Stonehenge.
-The sun breaks free of
+The sun breaks free of the

-solstice looks out along this 50-degree angle from north.
+looks out along this 50-degree angle from north.